 MINISTRY OF SOAP

 As a company we are looking at becoming more sustainable and manufacturing as close to home as often as possible.
-While we make changes within The Somerset Toiletry Company, the Ministry of Soap as a start up is able to meet our goals and commitments to sustainability from its inception.
+While we make changes within The Somerset Toiletry Company, the Ministry of Soap as a new brand is able to meet our goals and commitments to sustainability from its inception.
 We are committed to making the highest quality soap along with ensuring we do no harm to the planet and only contribute to our planet in a positive way.

 150g soap bar